 The benefits of corn silk tea are numerous.
 The tea can offer the required amounts of vitamin C, which plays a major role in the functioning of vital organs.
-It also helps manage blood pressure levels, high cholesterol, and diabetes.
+It has antioxidant, anti-inflammatory, antibacterial, and antiseptic properties.
+The tea also helps manage blood pressure levels, high cholesterol, and diabetes.
 Corn silk tea also reduces the pain associated with gout.
 In addition, it also may help manage bedwetting, kidney problems, and bleeding.
 It also boosts digestion and helps treat boils and rashes.
+Additionally, it may also promote detoxification, aid weight loss (8), and boost the immune system (9).
 You can prepare this tea easily at home with simple ingredients.
 Corn silk alcohol tincture and glycerin tincture also offer various benefits.
 Try consuming corn silk tea in moderation to reap its benefits.

 Frequently Asked Questions

 Jesse Feder says, “In some research studies, corn silk has been shown to curb fat synthesis and reduce belly fat in humans.”

 How long does it take for corn silk to work?

 According to Jesse, “There is still limited research on corn silk.
 However, the studies that showed a positive effect took place over 4-8 weeks.
 So, it is best to assume you should wait around 4-8 weeks to see an effect.”

 Is corn tea the same as corn silk tea?

 “No, they are made using different parts of the vegetable and are not the same,” says Jesse.

 Is cornsilk tea good for acid reflux?